blinkk/amagaki/website/content/docs/getting-started/project-structure.md

 translation strings, which map source strings to their translations.
 When the site is built, the locale files are updated with the record of all strings used.
 Translations can be added to these files, or they can be used with the translation request workflow to acquire translations from translators.

-[See full docs on translation strings]
+<a class="button button--low" href="{{pod.doc('/content/docs/localization/managing-translations.md').url.path}}">Learn more about translations</a>

 **plugins**

 Contains project-local JavaScript plugins for extending Amagaki functionality.
 Plugins are configured and registered in `amagaki.js`.
-[See full docs on plugins]

 **src**

 Contains frontend code and dependencies, such as Sass files, TypeScript files, and media.
 You are generally free to customize your frontend stack how you prefer; our starter project makes some recommendations and Amagaki has some defaults as well.
-[See full docs on frontend code

 **views**

 Contains template files.
 By default, Amagaki ships with Nunjucks templates.
 Typically, our recommended approach is to have a `base.njk` file which handles generating the HTML “frame” or outlet, and a subfolder named `partials` that contains modules that can be mixed and matched across pages.

-[See full docs on templates]
+<a class="button button--low" href="{{pod.doc('/content/docs/templates/template-engines.md').url.path}}">Learn more about template engines</a>